microPaul/ATtiny412-Sleeping-Lighthouse/README.md

 ## Testing Current Consumption

-To measure small currents (100nA to 10 uA) usually requires a good quality DVM when operating in the current mode.
-Below I describe how to qualify and use a cheap DVM (like the $15 DT9205A or DT9208A DVMs on Ebay) to measure the sleep current.
+Measurement of small currents (0.1 to 10 uA) usually requires a good quality digital multimeter.
+Below I describe how to qualify and use a cheap digital voltmeter (like the $15 DT9205A or DT9208A DVMs on Ebay) to measure the sleep current.
 The first step is to get a rough idea of the accuracy of the volt meter at low voltages (5mV).
 Even cheap meters are usually pretty good in this range, but it’s always best to double-check.

 Wire the circuit shown in Figure 2 shown below.